junguler/M3U-radio-player/README.md

 * basic playlist window that shows currently playing stream and can be clicked to play that spicifc entry
 * a basic visualizer, the bar numbers and width dynamically lower and increases based on the playing music
 * defualt set 10 of streams that are automatically loaded in by
+* add a timeline with elapsed duration at the left and cached time at the right

 things i want to add, eventually: